Research Citations

 Stanley B, Sher L, Wilson S, Ekman R, Huang YY, Mann JJ

 Measured endogenous opioid levels directly in cerebrospinal fluid of Cluster B personality disorder patients.
-Those with NSSI histories had significantly lower CSF β-endorphin and met-enkephalin compared to matched patients without NSSI, while serotonin and dopamine metabolites did not differ — implicating opioid deficiency specifically in self-injurious behavior and supporting pharmacological investigation of the opioid system.
+Those with NSSI histories had significantly lower CSF β-endorphin and met-enkephalin compared to matched patients without NSSI, while serotonin and dopamine metabolites did not differ.
+This implicates opioid deficiency specifically in self-injurious behavior and supports pharmacological investigation of the opioid system.

 Some of the studies below use specialized neuroimaging or genetic methods; summaries are provided for accessibility.